amygorgon/didtyronzil/docs/did-document.md

-# tyronZIL DID document
+# tyronZIL DID-Document

 > For an introduction, read [this](./W3C-dids.md#did-document)

-A DID-document is a graph-based data structure, a collection of property-value pairs, serialized according to a particular syntax.
+A DID-Document is a graph-based data structure, a collection of property-value pairs, serialized according to a particular syntax.

 TyronZIL's serialization format is JSON:

 - It defines an unambiguous encoding and decoding of all properties and their associated values
 - It MUST be a single JSON object conforming to [RFC8259, The JavaScript Object Notation (JSON) Data Interchange Format](https://tools.ietf.org/html/rfc8259)
-- The names of the members of the JSON object MUST correspond to the [core property names](#core-properties) of the DID-document
+- The names of the members of the JSON object MUST correspond to the [core property names](#core-properties) of the DID-Document
 - Property values MUST be:
         - [Numbers](https://tools.ietf.org/html/rfc8259#section-6) for number values representable as IEEE754
         - [Literal values](https://tools.ietf.org/html/rfc8259#section-3) for boolean ('false', 'true') and empty values ('null')